englekk/handbook-docs/Fuse/10 - Physics.md

 # $(Physics)

 Some types of animation ([like this one](https://www.fusetools.com/developers/examples/swipeplaces)) are best described using Physics simulation.
 Fuse comes with a set of physics based triggers and behaviors which can be used for these situations.

 _Note: When using physics, make sure your @(Project structure:project) has a reference to the Fuse.Physics package._

 ## $(Physics Rules)

-Physics simulation is achieved by using different types of physics rule behaviors like `Spring` or @(PointAttractor).
-Each rule knows how to perform a certain kind of simulation and how to apply this to each frame of the animation.
+Physics simulation is achieved by using different types of physics behaviors to create spaces in which elements are affected dynamically in various ways.
+Each physics behavior knows how to simulate a certain kind of force, and how to apply this to each frame of the animation.
+Affected elements can respond to multiple forces at a time.
 We can add additional customization to the animation by using the related @(Trigger:triggers) to animate based on certain physics @(ForceField triggers:events).
+Physics behaviors are categorized

 ### $(Draggable)